IoT security—an overview

 - Securing data in the cloud during processing and storage.

-What else should I consider with IoT device security?
+What else should I consider with IoT security for devices?

 Device heterogeneity or fragmentation

 Many companies use a large number of different devices running different software, using different chips, and may even use different methods to connect.
-This is what’s known as device heterogeneity.
-It creates a challenge to update and control all your different connected devices—but software solutions do exist to simplify this process.
+This is what's known as device heterogeneity and it creates a challenge to update and control all your different connected devices.
+For organizations with production IoT deployments, all these different devices create complexity—but software solutions do exist to simplify this process.

 Connection to valuable operational technology